Hub Core & Extension roles

 CORE ROLE 1:

 Ensure that every child aged 5-18 has the opportunity to learn a musical instrument, other than voice, through whole class ensemble teaching programmes for ideally a year, but for a minimum of a term, of weekly tuition on the same instrument.
-Our partners Gloucestershire Music, Groove On, The Music Works (previously Gloucestershire Music Makers) and Gloucester Academy of Music, offer weekly whole-class lessons for primary schools, teaching musical skills through instrumental teaching with Key Stage 2 pupils.
+Our partners Gloucestershire Music, The Music Works (previously Gloucestershire Music Makers) and Gloucester Academy of Music, offer weekly whole-class lessons for primary schools, teaching musical skills through instrumental teaching with Key Stage 2 pupils.

 CORE ROLE 2:

 Provide opportunities to play in ensembles and perform from an early age.
 Gloucestershire Music provides weekly out of school hours orchestras, bands, ensembles and other groups and The Music Works is piloting two music technology Saturday morning sessions.
 There are many other providers of out of school groups and activities such as hub partners Gloucester Academy of Music and Cotswold Music Tutors.